 Where programmes exist, they support the parents to assert their parenting behaviour and some also work with the young people themselves to address the behaviour.
 Where the child or young person also suffers from ADHD, autistic spectrum disorders or mental health problems, they can take place alongside medical interventions.
 Such conditions are not an excuse for abusive behaviour.

-- A Volcano in My Tummy: Helping Children to Handle Anger: A Resource Book for Parents, Caregivers and Teachers
+- A Volcano in My Tummy: Helping Children to Handle Anger: A Resource Book for Parents, Caregivers and Teachers by Eliane Whitehouse and Warwick Pudney

-- Your Emotions: I Feel Angry
+- I Feel Angry (Your Emotions) by Brian Moses